radiodee1/pi-llm/script/README.md

 - Take the recorded conversation and use the `count.py` script on it.
 When you do this you will see a list on the screen that shows the most used words.
 To continue with the next step you must pipe the output into a text file.
 You can also use the `--save` option and the `--answers_only` option.
 - Take the output file and run it through the `plot.py` script.
 This will yield a `png` file.
 You may set `--p` to 1 and `--topn` to 1 as well.
 - Output from the `plot.py` program is placed in the project's `png` folder.
 Output from the `count.py` program is placed in the file that contains the input file.
 - You can run the `plot` program and the `count` program on multiple files specidied with the `*` command line argument.
+Also, if you are using the numbered scripts, you can specify a single file on the command line as the first argument on the command line.